 The different sizes of particles are used to classify graphite, the most advanced and fine type of which is called angstrofine, and it is used when fine detail and a smooth finish is required.
 It has particles smaller than 1 micron.
 Next, ultrafine particles are between 1 and 5 microns, and are the most common.
 Superfine particles are between 6 and 10 microns and are used for roughing in cavities with larger detail, while fine graphite, with particles between 11 and 20 microns, is strictly used for roughing large cavities.
 It is important to choose the correct EDM graphite for the specific application, as some types are more suitable than others, depending on particle and product size as well as desired precision of results.

 Advantages and Disadvantages of Using EDM Graphite

 The graphite electrodes are used to tool the desired shape and carry electric current in the EDM process.
-Graphite is easy to machine, exhibits great temperature resistance without burning, chemically changing or melting, and is relatively inexpensive.
+Graphite is easy to machine, exhibits great temperature resistance without burning, chemically changing, or melting, and is relatively inexpensive.
 It may also be redressed multiple times, making them a cost effective choice for electrode material.
-One of the only drawbacks to EDM graphite is the mess it creates while machining, due to the nature of its particles, machining graphite generates a large amount of dust.
+One of the only drawbacks to EDM graphite is the mess it creates while machining.
+Due to the nature of its particles, machining graphite generates a large amount of dust.
 This can result in unpleasant working conditions or in potential contamination of products and equipment if not carefully maintained.
-Modern electric discharge machines are often equipped with negative pressure shrouds, which remove almost all the dust.
+Modern electric discharge machines are often equipped with negative pressure shrouds, which can remove almost all the dust.